Calamus: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 - Advertisement -

 Acorus calamus, sometimes referred to as sweet flag or calamus, is a plant that is indigenous to North America, Europe, and Asia.
-Due to its distinctive sweet, fragrant smell and lengthy history of usage in traditional medicine, it is attracting more and more attention in the world of nutritional supplements.
+Due to its distinctive sweet, fragrant smell and lengthy history of usage in traditional medicine, it is attracting more and more in the world of nutritional supplements.
 Calamus will be thoroughly examined in this article, including its chemistry, health advantages, recommended dose, probable adverse effects, and drug interactions.

 You May Also Like: